Cyclic Sieving of Multisets with Bounded Multiplicity and the Frobenius Coin Problem: Bounded Symmetric Polynomials

 and hence

 \item If $d|(n+1)$ and $\gcd(b,d)=g$ then

 When $g=1$ this becomes

-The explicit computation of these coefficients is more difficult, and is related to the Frobenius coin problem (see Corollary \ref{cor:interesting} in the next section).
-For now we only mention the easiest case $b=2$ of binomial coefficients.
-In this case we have $g=\gcd(b,d)\in\{1,2\}$, and for either value of $g$ one can use the generating function above to check that
+The explicit computation of the coefficients is related to the Frobenius coin problem.
+See Corollary \ref{cor:interesting} in the next section.
+For later use in Section \ref{sec:other} we simply mention the special case when $b=2$ and $d=n+1$.
+If $\gcd(2,n+1)=g$ then one can check that

-This formula is likely known but we have not seen it before.
-In Section \ref{sec:other} below we will need the special case of $d=n+1$: